vitaliibabynin/gizil3d/instructions.md

 - **Description:** Develop a table to display shape records and include buttons for creating and rendering shapes.
 - **Instructions:**
-  1. Create a `Table.js` component that displays shape records with columns like *Name* and *Actions*.
+  1. Create a `ShapeTable.js` component that displays shape records with the following columns:
+     ID, Name, Shape Type, Actions
   2. Add a "Create" button above the table that will open a modal for adding new shapes.
   3. Add a "Render All" button above the table that will render all shapes on a canvas.
+  4. Add a "Render" button in each row in the action column to render a shape on a canvas.
-  4. Add a "Delete" button in each row to remove a shape record.
+  5. Add a "Delete" button in each row in the action column, to the left of render, to remove a shape record.
+  6. Implement the delete functionality to remove a shape from the table and local storage.
+  7. Use Material-UI components for the table and buttons.
+  8. Style the component using Tailwind CSS classes for spacing and layout.
-- **Outcome:** A table displaying shape records with controls for adding, deleting, and rendering shapes.
+- **Outcome:** A table displaying shape records with controls for adding, deleting, and rendering shapes, styled with Material-UI and Tailwind CSS.

 ---